itpp-labs/misc-addons/web_debranding/doc/index.rst

 * Search random string at menu ``[[ Settings ]] >> Users & Copanies >> Companies``

-  RESULT: No more Odoo word when search return empty result. *Create and manage the companies that will be managed by* **Your Brand** *from here.nShops or subsidiaries can be created and maintained from here.*
+  RESULT: No more Odoo word when search return empty result.

+    Create and manage the companies that will be managed by **Your Brand** from here.
+Shops or subsidiaries can be created and maintained from here.

 * Remove Administrator via menu ``[[ Settings ]] >> Users & Copanies >> Users``